GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ## Rule Resources

 An extension can specify up to [MAX_NUMBER_OF_STATIC_RULESETS][5] [rulesets][6] as part of the `"rule_resources"` manifest key.
-An extension is allowed to enable up to at least [GUARANTEED_MINIMUM_STATIC_RULES][7] static rules.
+An extension is allowed to enable at least [GUARANTEED_MINIMUM_STATIC_RULES][7] static rules.
 Additional static rule sets may or may not be enabled depending on the available [global static rule limit][8].

 ## Global Static Rule Limit

 In addition to the [GUARANTEED_MINIMUM_STATIC_RULES][9] static rules guaranteed for each extension, extensions can enable additional static rulesets depending on the available global static rule limit.
-This global limit is shared between all extensions and can be used by extensions on a first come first serve basis.
-Extensions shouldn't depend on the global limit having a specific value and should instead rely the [getAvailableStaticRuleCount][10] API method to find the additional rule limit available to them.
+This global limit is shared between all extensions and can be used by extensions on a first-come, first-served basis.
+Extensions shouldn't depend on the global limit having a specific value and should instead use the [getAvailableStaticRuleCount][10] API method to find the additional rule limit available to them.

 ## Rules

-A single declarative [Rule][11] consists of four fields: `id`, `priority`, `condition` and `action`.
+A single declarative [Rule][11] consists of four fields: `id`, `priority`, `condition`, and `action`.
 There are the following kinds of rules:

 - Rules that block a network request.
 - Rules that prevent a request from getting blocked by negating any matching blocked rules.